 Among the multiple roles embodied in MAREC’s mission and vision, the center’s role as an economic development catalyst and a business accelerator is paramount.
 To fulfill this role, MAREC seeks to support the commercialization of innovative technology with both existing and new companies, and to promote the use of alternative, clean, and renewable energy sources.

 MAREC’s Business Incubation Program is an outgrowth of our vision.
 Under the program, MAREC aims to recruit alternative and renewable energy entrepreneurs and business start-ups who are developing products and services.
 MAREC provides 4,000-square-feet of space for start-up enterprises, providing knowledge and support resources and an environment that supports business development.
-In addition, through its partnership with the Michigan Small Business and Technology Development Center Center™ (MI-SBTDC™) and its on-site staff presence, MAREC offers conferences, workshops, training, and individual consultation to entrepreneurs.
+In addition, through its partnership with the Michigan Small Business Development Center Center™ (MI-SBTDC™) and its on-site staff presence, MAREC offers conferences, workshops, training, and individual consultation to entrepreneurs.

 The program also draws on the benefits and services afforded through MAREC’s status as one of the anchors of the Muskegon Lakeshore SmartZone, based in an area formerly known as Edison Landing.
 This thirty-acre revitalized Brownfield site hosts MAREC as Muskegon County’s only business/ technology incubator.
 Surrounding MAREC are acreage sites suitable for other business accelerator and venture capital-supported business development opportunities.

 The Muskegon Lakeshore SmartZone, established in partnership with the Michigan Economic Development Corporation, the City of Muskegon, and Grand Valley State University, was one of the state’s first SmartZones—areas designated to encourage development of new technology or research industry.